cybertec-postgresql/pgwatch/docs/tutorial/custom_installation.md

               --verbose=info

-        Default connections params expect a trusted localhost Config DB setup so mostly the 2nd line is not needed actually.
+        Default connections params expect a trusted localhost Config DB setup so mostly the 2nd line is not needed, actually.

         Or via SystemD if set up in previous steps